 It is well known that an inactive lifestyle can significantly contribute to health issues such as heart disease, obesity and diabetes but it isn’t just our physical health and fitness that benefits from regular exercise.

+Our mind and body are one being, not separate entities, and how we look after our body can have a very powerful effect on our mental wellbeing.
 Exercise stimulates the body to produce endorphins and enkephalins and these natural feel-good hormones can leave us energised and often have a calming affect that improves our mood and outlook.

-- Those feel-good hormones that make you feel better in yourself and give you more energy can lead to happier moods.
+Those feel-good hormones that make you feel better in yourself and give you more energy can lead to happier moods.